niveditajayaswal/curelink_project/README.md

 This project checks whether a patient's meal aligns with their prescribed diet plan using the Claude API from Anthropic.
 The script processes a JSON file containing patient queries, compares the provided meal image with the prescribed diet, and generates a response based on the comparison.

+Important:
+"I have restricted the output generation to 4 responses due to the daily token limit associated with my API key."

 ## Prerequisites

 Ensure you have the following installed: